For the Newcomer

 Closed AA Meetings are limited to those having a desire to stop drinking ONLY.

 Discussion meetings are for general discussion of recovery-related topics.
 There is usually a Chairperson and a Leader.
 Generally, the Chairperson reads the preamble, followed by the Serenity Prayer, and will ask if anyone present is attending their very first AA meeting.
 You may raise your hand at that point and give your first name if you like.
 This is not mandatory.
-Another member may read from the Big Rook on “How It Works.”
+Another member may read from the Big Book on “How It Works.”
 The Leader then picks a topic that relates to alcoholism and anyone who wishes may talk on that topic.
 Usually the person speaking is not interrupted.
 We each share our own experience on the topic and don’t address what someone else says.
 Many discussion meetings are “open,” and spouses or loved ones often attend as observers.

 At a speaker meeting, a speaker tells his or her story, usually for the entire meeting, following a format of: